SALMON - A HEALTHY CHOICE?

 In the wild, salmon eat algaes and small fish like anchovies and krill which contribute to their colour and health benefits like omega 3 fats.
 Farmed salmon are fed pellets.
 Once these pellets were of various fish which in itself was absurd as you have twice as much fish going in to feed the salmon as what is coming out.
 Not at all sustainable as has now been realized with a shortage of fish for feed for the farmed salmon.
 The growers in their wisdom now feed the salmon, animal protein, mainly chicken, as well as various grains, among other ‘interesting’ ingredients, none of which resemble salmon’s natural diet nor contribute to salmon’s reputation as being very healthy food.
 These feed pellets contribute to farmed salmon containing higher omega 6 fats over the much sort after and extremely beneficial omega 3 fats.
 In addition, one of the reasons for the high omega 3 fats in fish is due to them living in very cold waters.
 The amount of omega 3 fats is reduced in farmed fish where the water is warmer, as well as in fish from warmer countries eg most tinned tuna is from places like Thailand where the water is warmer (read the label for country of origin).

 This post has now become quite long (what’s new ) so very briefly, other issues around farmed salmon are seasonality - traditionally salmon had a short season of a couple of months.
 Like so many foods today there is now no season, its just available year long due to unnatural growing methods.
 And finally food miles (though not really finally as there’s sooo much more information to share on this topic.
-It is bizarre to me that to purchase wild salmon for consumption, on an island like Australia, we need to eat salmon from countries like Canada and Alaska (the salmon on the left of the attached photo) or New Zealand which while still farmed, boasts healthier and sustainable practices.
+It is bizarre to me that to purchase wild salmon for consumption, on an island like Australia, we need to purchase salmon from countries like Canada, Alaska (the salmon on the left of the attached photo) and Northern Europe or New Zealand which while still farmed, boasts healthier and sustainable practices.
 I’m still doing my research on this.

 Ultimately the consumer can have a huge impact on whether these unhealthy practices continue.
 As mentioned in a previous post, we have seen the increase of regenerative farming practices adopted by farmers of animals and other produce due in large part to public awareness and thus demand.
 We can do the same with salmon, all our seafood in fact.
 What we must keep in mind however (and will have to due to cost and supply) is that we can’t be demanding foods grown regeneratively in large quantities nor do we need to.
 The nutrient density of these foods, especially due to extremely beneficial fat soluble nutrients, means we can consume a very little most days or a slightly larger quantity once or twice a week, possibly even less frequently.

-In the comments is a link to a video of a fabulous smack down from David Suzuki at a lunch in Australia where people had gathered to talk about the detrimental impact on the environment of farmed fish.
+This video is a fabulous smack down from David Suzuki at a lunch in Australia back in 2008, where people had gathered to talk about the detrimental impact on the environment of farmed fish.

 What I share on this page are my views (unless stated otherwise) based on my research, my experience and my beliefs.